pam-/mappetizer/README.md

 Technology used:
 - Ruby on Rails 4.1.6.
 - PostgreSQL Database
-- The Devise gem for authentication.
+- The Devise gem for authentication and authorization.
 - Foundation for styling and laying out the site.
 - The mail gem, which allows users to send emails from the app.
 - The letter opener gem that allowed us to preview email in the browser instead of sending it and not set-up email in development.